ajdillhoff/personal-site/content/notes/maximum_flow.md

 </div>
 <!--endtoc-->

+The slides accompanying these notes can be found [here](/teaching/cse5311/lectures/maximum_flow.pdf).

 A flow network is a directed graph in which the edges begin at a node that produces the flow and the adjacent nodes are the ones that receive it. _Flow_ in this context could take on many meanings, such as the amount of water that can flow through a pipe, the amount of data that can be sent through a network, or the amount of traffic that can be sent through a road network.
 The goal of a flow network is to maximize the flow from the source to the sink.